Allergist in Willow Grove in PA

 Allergy diagnosis is a multistep process involving physical exam, health history and allergy testing.

-If allergies are suspected, your allergist will ask you about your health , family history, environment and perform a physical exam.
+If allergies are suspected, your allergist in Willow Grove, PA will ask you about your health , family history, environment and perform a physical exam.
 He or she will ask you to fill out a questionnaire about your symptoms to determine what type of symptoms you have, their severity and where and when they occur.
 Your allergist may perform allergy tests to determine what you are allergic to and how severe the allergy is.
 These tests include skin testing (prick technique and intradermal), challenge testing, Immunocap blood testing for specific IgE or immunology blood tests, and patch testing.

 Skin Test Via the Skin Prick Technique